LLNL/RAJA/docs/sphinx/dev_guide/ci_tasks.rst

 GitLab CI Tasks
 =================

 The tasks in this section apply to GitLab CI testing on Livermore Computing (LC) platforms.
+LC folks and others maintain Confluence pages with a lot of useful information for setting up and maintaining GitLab CI for a project, mirroring a GitHub to GitLab, etc. Please refer to `LC GitLab CI <https://lc.llnl.gov/confluence/display/GITLAB/GitLab+CI>`_ for such information.

 Changing build and test configurations
 ----------------------------------------